 - A use-case inventory (4–20 rows for most small teams)

-- A risk register with scores and priorities
+- A risk register with scores, priorities, and regulatory flags

 - A control backlog with owners and deadlines